 In general, I've encouraged instructors to move away from the "Administrators Only" field unless there are particularly sensitive concerns that should be communicated separately.
 It's helpful for students to know your evaluation of their situation (e.g., if you think a withdrawal [if possible] would be an appropriate course of action, if you perceive that they're not prioritizing their academic work appropriately, if you're concerned about their attitude).

-When an instructor submits a Progress Report, the report automatically goes to a handful of individuals, including myself, Megan Burden (the Assistant Director for the Advising Office), Ellen Harbourt (the Registrar), Janet Lohmann (Dean of Students), Chris Kennerly (Associate Dean of Students), and Erin Salva (Director of SASS).
+When an instructor submits a Progress Report, the report automatically goes to a handful of individuals, including the Advising Office, Ellen Harbourt (the Registrar), Janet Lohmann (Dean of Students), Chris Kennerly (Associate Dean of Students), and Erin Salva (Director of SASS).

-After the report comes in, Megan reviews it, records it, and sends it along to the student and the faculty advisor, as well as the CE advisor (if the student is on CE) and the athletic coach (if the student is an athlete).
+After the report comes in, it is reviewed, recorded and sent along to the student and the faculty advisor, as well as the CE advisor (if the student is on CE) and the athletic coach (if the student is an athlete).

 The report is then scanned and filed into Nolij, which serves as a central repository for all formal documentation, along with add-drop forms, degree audits, etc. These are all internal files, primarily used by advisors, chairs, and the Advising Office.